Blond Angel case: For the media

 The case was immediately covered by the media on an unusual scale.
-In Greece, the discovery and physical characteristics of Maria fueled intense media activity.
-The country's media widely circulated photos of the little girl, whom they dubbed the "Blond Angel".
-The nickname was picked up by the world's press when, three days later, the story was picked up by news agencies (AFP, AP and Reuters in particular): by October 19, the child's face was visible in much of the media, in Europe and beyond.
-In addition to the responses to its appeal for witnesses, "The Smile of the Child" association recorded 200,000 visits to its website, and half a million to its Facebook page.
+In Greece, the discovery and physical characteristics of Maria fuelled intense media activity.
+The country's media widely circulated photos of the child, whom they dubbed the "Blond Angel".
+The nickname was picked up by the world's press when, three days later, the story was reported by news agencies (AFP, AP and Reuters in particular); by 19 October 2013, the child's face was visible in much of the world's media, both in Europe and internationally.
+In addition to the responses to its appeal for witnesses, The Smile of the Child recorded 200,000 visits to its website, and half a million to its Facebook page.

-The media frenzy lasted ten days.
-Much of the European press endorsed the police theory of kidnapping, and took up the theme of Romani child thieves.
-In British newspapers, particularly tabloids such as The Sun, The Daily Mail, The Daily Mirror and The Daily Telegraph, each of which published dozens of articles in a week, the stolen-child theory was linked to the cases of missing children that were regularly followed up.
-Interest in Maria is fuelled in particular by the high-profile disappearance of two blond British children: Madeleine McCann in Portugal in 2007, and Ben Needham in Greece in 1991.
-In the case of "Maddie" McCann, the Portuguese courts were about to reopen the case that had been closed five years previously.
+The media frenzy lasted for ten days.
+Much of the European press endorsed the police theory of kidnapping, and took up the theme of Romani child kidnappers.
+In British newspapers, particularly the tabloids, the stolen child theory was linked to the cases of missing children that were regularly followed up on.
+Interest in Maria was fuelled in particular by the high-profile disappearance of two young, blond British children who went missing while on holiday abroad: Ben Needham, who went missing during a family holiday on the Greek island of Kos on 24 July 1991 and Madeleine McCann, who disappeared from her family's holiday apartment in Praia da Luz, Portugal on 3 May 2007.
+In the case of the latter, the Portuguese police were about to reopen the case that had been closed five years previously.

-In addition to mass reproduction of agency dispatches, the media, and in particular the written press, in Europe and elsewhere, often added their own editorial content.
-Special correspondents like the Sun described the living conditions in the Romani camps.
-The portrait of little Maria varied.
-While initially she is most often described as a blonde with green, sometimes gray-green eyes, articles soon declared her eyes to be blue.
-Others added to her story: the girl had been raised "to be given in marriage at her 12th birthday", or abducted "to be sold"; she had been forced to beg in the streets or dance in front of camp families; a poor-quality video, in which a blonde child does a few dance steps with a couple of adults, was supposed to show "Maria, shimmying with a pale complexion, her eyes haggard".
+In addition to mass reproduction of agency dispatches, the media, and in particular, the written press, both in Europe and elsewhere, often added their own editorial content.
+Some newspapers, such as The Sun, described the living conditions in the Romani camps.
+The portrait of Maria varied.
+While initially, she was most often described as a blond with green, sometimes grey-green eyes, articles soon declared her eyes to be blue.
+Others added to her story, mentioning that the girl had been raised "to be given in marriage at her twelfth birthday", or abducted "to be sold"; she had been forced to beg in the streets or dance in front of camp families; a poor-quality video, in which a blonde girl does a few dance steps with a couple of adults, was supposed to show "Maria, shimmying with a pale complexion, her eyes haggard".

-Some newspapers emphasize the clichés to which the Roma are subjected, and denounce a racial or racist dimension in both the police and media handling of the case.
-The Guardian criticized media hype and stereotyping.
-Le Monde and Libération, after relaying the initial dispatches, set out to deconstruct the prejudices underlying the "Blond Angel" theme and the "stolen child" thesis.
+Some newspapers emphasised the clichés to which the Roma are subjected, and denounced a racial or racist dimension in both the police and media handling of the case.
+The Guardian criticised media hype and stereotyping, while French publications Le Monde and Libération, after relaying the initial dispatches, set out to deconstruct the prejudices underlying the "Blond Angel" theme and the "stolen child" thesis.

 When the suspicions of abduction widely shared by the Greek police and the media were disproved, interest waned.
-Maria Roussev disappeared from the news at the beginning of November.
+Maria Roussev disappeared from the news at the beginning of November 2013.